VojtaMi/Snake_game/README.md

 The leaderboard display menu has only one option: **Exit**, which returns the user to the main menu when **Enter** is pressed.

 <img src="https://github.com/VojtaMi/Snake_game/assets/146477483/3e12f777-83fc-4481-99f8-31f8f1ec468f" alt="Leaderboard Menu" width="400">

+## 4. Internal Implementation Comments

+This project follows object-oriented principles, making some functionalities easily reusable in other programs.
+Notably, the Menu class from the menu.py module and the InputHandler class from utils.py can be useful in other projects.

+The program generates a file named high_scores.csv in the project's folder to permanently save the leaderboard, ensuring persistence even after the program terminates.

+For detailed documentation, please refer to the docstrings and code comments throughout the project.